-Complete Streets: Plan, design, build, maintain, and operate the city’s transportation system in a way that prioritizes walking first, followed by bicycling and transit use, and lastly motor vehicle use.
+Complete Streets: Plan, design, build, maintain, and operate the city’s transportation system in a way that prioritizes walking pedestrians first, followed by bicycling and transit use, and lastly motor vehicle use.
 (Complete Streets Policy.
 Adopted May 2016.)

 The City’s Complete Street Policy creates a modal hierarchy in the public right of way.
-The Policy prioritizes walking first, followed by bicycling and taking transit, and lastly driving motor vehicles.
+The Policy prioritizes walking and pedestrians first, followed by bicycling and taking transit, and lastly driving motor vehicles.
 This policy framework guides all transportation-related decisions and encompasses all elements in the public right of way.
 The Complete Streets Policy vision is to improve the environment, the health and safety of residents, and support and strengthen the local economy.

-The City will seek to accomplish the following action steps to plan, design, build, maintain, and operate the city’s transportation system in a way that prioritizes walking first, followed by bicycling and transit use, and lastly motor vehicle use.
+The City will seek to accomplish the following action steps to plan, design, build, maintain, and operate the city’s transportation system in a way that prioritizes walking pedestrians first, followed by bicycling and transit use, and lastly motor vehicle use.
 (Complete Streets Policy.
 Adopted May 2016.)

 - Implement the Complete Streets Policy throughout all phases of transportation projects and initiatives, including programming, planning, design, construction, operation, and maintenance.